 We believe that transformative learning occurs when learners work together and discuss their experiences with others and thus define their personal meaning to the subject of Digital Citizenship.
 We use the Nine Elements of Digital Citizenship as the framework of the learning and aim to involve Students, Parents and Teachers for them to arrive at a mutual and deeper understanding of this still emerging topic.

 Students will learn in class, online and at home a range of relevant Digital Citizenship topics such as:

-The Student eLearning course can be taken on its own, but the social interaction and value of the program greatly increase when other stakeholders of the school community get involved.
-Parents and teachers can learn at the same time about these topics, but from their own perspectives and are encouraged both in school and at home to learn 'together' with their children/students both off and online.
-The program makes use of online forums supported by activities to encourage all participants to contribute to a rich and textured conversation about Digital Citizenship.
+The Student eLearning course can be taken on its own but the social interaction and therefore the value of the program greatly increase when other stakeholders of the school community get involved.
+Parents and Teachers can learn at the same time about these topics, but from their own unique perspectives and are encouraged both in school and at home to learn 'together' with their children/students both off and online.
+The program makes use of moderated online forums supported by activities to encourage all participants to contribute to a rich and textured conversation about Digital Citizenship.